 Do Influencers Pay Their Managers? | Payment of Managers for Influencers

 Do influencers pay their management?
 In short, yes, they absolutely do.
 It would be strange for a manager to work for free.
 Let’s first talk about management in the industry.
 There are some clear distinctions between the influencer realms as far as management goes.
 An agent, an agency, a management company, and a manager, as far as social media influencers go, are pretty much the same thing.
 Now, in the acting arena in California, there are guilds, there are unions, and there are laws that dictate how much an agent can charge an actor.
 Those simply, at least at this point, don’t apply to social media influencers.

-Now, two things to think about: as I said before, these are going to be exclusive management contracts, meaning, they’re going to be the only company/person that can assist the influencer and facilitate deals.
-So, if an influencer has an exclusive management contract and a friend, another influencer, or a brand reaches out to them directly, they’re going to be required by the contract to send that to their manager.
+Now, two things to think about: these are going to be exclusive management contracts.
+They’re going to be the only company/person that can assist the influencer and facilitate deals.
+So, suppose an influencer has an exclusive management contract, and a friend, another influencer, or a brand reaches out to them directly.
+In that case, the contract will require them to send that to their manager.
 And then that manager will then negotiate/facilitate the deal and take a 20% commission.
-Other topics of interest include:

 Should an Influencer Give Up 20%?